- Search The Registry

-Add to this the debate over the 2000 presidential vote count in Florida and there seems to still be room for proper rights at the ballot box for African Americans.
-This movement was supported in diversity influence in the 2008 and 2012 presidential vote and was suppressed again in 2016 and the mid-terms in 2018 as well.
+Add to this the debate over the 2000 presidential vote count in Florida, and there seems to be still room for proper rights at the ballot box for African Americans.
+This movement was supported in diversity influence in the 2008 and 2012 presidential votes and was suppressed again in 2016 and the mid-terms in 2018 as well.